-- a.
-"Emergency services provider" messages the Street light system that (8a) emergency vehicle street route is active, or (8b) an area is declared as having an active police action - b.
-Street light system informs the "street light operation center" with the street junction information - c.
-"Street light operation center" messages the Street light system with a control message to increase luminosity according to "street light operation center" policy. - d.
-Street light system messages the "street lights" with a street light control message to increase luminosity according to "street light operation center" policy. - 9.
-Sub use case 9 From other service providers: Road maintenance service input (closures and/or diversions)
+- "Emergency services provider" messages the Street light system that (8a) emergency vehicle street route is active, or (8b) an area is declared as having an active police action - Street light system informs the "street light operation centre" with the street junction information - "Street light operation centre" messages the Street light system with a control message to increase luminosity according to "street light operation centre" policy. - Street light system messages the "street lights" with a street light control message to increase luminosity according to "street light operation centre" policy.